1741, Surry County, VA

-Hartwell was a brother of Joseph Phillips who was born in 1726 and moved to the Nashville TN area
+Hartwell was a brother of Joseph Phillips who was born in 1726 in Virginia and moved to the Tarboro

-in 1791.
-He was apparently the youngest of the sons of John Philips who was born
+NC area about 1750.
+He was apparently the youngest of the sons of John Philips

 Hancock, daughter of John Hancock married in February, 1762 in Sussex County, Hartwell Philips, son of John Phillips and Martha